 Depression makes it hard to notice and remember good things.
-It is a bit like wearing distorting glasses, which make the difficult aspects of life and the mistakes you have made very clear, but make it hard to see the good things.
+It is a bit like wearing distorting glasses, which make the difficult aspects of life and the mistakes you have made very clear, but make it hard to see the good things, and the things you achieve every day.